Breaking Down New Walt Disney World Multi-Ticket Pricing And Options For 2017

 As reported yesterday by Inquisitr, the new ticket prices did indeed arrive as expected and guests need to be prepared for what they may spend when going to Disney this year.
 Some things have indeed changed regarding expiration dates for multi-day tickets, so, everyone needs to be aware that they can’t just sit on them anymore.

 By looking at all the terms and conditions on the official website for Walt Disney World, the small print makes it easy to see that multi-day tickets still expire 14 days after the date of first use.
-Also, all tickets bought and issues at this time will expire on Dec.
+Also, all tickets bought and issued at this time will expire on Dec.
 31, 2018.

 Also, the “Water Park Fun & More” option has been done away with, and the new option is called “Park Hopper Plus.”
 If adding on this new option, guests will not only be able to visit more than one of the four main parks per day but also get additional admittance to Typhoon Lagoon, Blizzard Beach, DisneyQuest (until it closes in July), ESPN Wide World of Sports Complex, Disney’s Oak Trail Golf Course, and one round at each of the new mini-golf courses before 4 p.m.